Start thriving again with lasting results of anorexia treatment

 Individuals suffering from binge eating disorder or purging restrict their consumption as well, but they also engage in purging behavior.
 This could mean forcing themselves to vomit or misusing enemas, diuretics or laxatives.
 Individuals in this subtype may also engage in binge eating.
 Purging is used to counteract this perceived overeating.

 If you or someone you love shows signs of this eating disorder, it’s important to seek anorexia treatment.
 Early intervention offers the best potential for full recovery.
 Unfortunately, it can be difficult for someone to admit they have a problem.
 Similarly, they are unlikely to own up to their behaviors with their loved ones.

 Patients sometimes seek anorexia treatment after self-diagnosis, but a person has to be honest with themselves.
-In addition to being underweight, psychiatrists also look for other signs.
+In addition to being underweight, psychiatrists and health professionals also look for other signs.
 Fear of weight gain, evaluating oneself based on weight, and denying the dangers of low body weight are just a few other red flags.

 Because of the severity of these consequences, it’s important to seek anorexia treatment as soon as symptoms become apparent.
 If someone allows these unhealthy behaviors to persist, irreparable damage can occur to the body.
 This is made even more serious since over half of individuals with anorexia nervosa have comorbid or common co-occurring disorders.

 The moral of this story is that – if you have symptoms of anorexia – it’s vital to seek anorexia treatment.
 The consequences of not doing so are far too great.

 Anorexia nervosa is a serious eating disorder that should not be ignored.
 No other mental illness comes close to the mortality rate of this disease.
 Unfortunately, the number of people who never seek treatment only compounds this statistic.
 If you or a loved one shows symptoms of anorexia nervosa, reaching out for help could literally save a life.